sidhant13/pclviewer-MiTL/README.md

 #####2.src
 This folder contains the source files.
-The code is written in C++ utilizing PCL 1.7 for processing, transformation and visualization of Point CLoud.
+The code is written in C++ utilizing PCL 1.7 for processing, transformation and visualization of Point CLoud. pcl_visualizer_ht.cpp contains the main fucntion.

 #####3.config